procanimation/planetarymotion/README.md

 Here you can find demo https://procanimation.github.io/planetarymotion/

 This is currently ongoing project so you are not able to find final result.

+Reference:- Here the texture of sun and earth is used from http://planetpixelemporium.com/.